kammitama5/kammitama5.github.io/_posts/2024-03-06-Wednesday-March-6th.md

 grad school), and seem to work with them easily, and am having a lot of fun doing that.
 I've also most recently also been working with some physicists, but the core of people I work with on projects are Mathematicians, which is interesting.
 I've honestly never felt more at home, and productive.
+- They've also just been more supportive of me as a budding professional.
+They've invested so much into me in a way I've been proud of; I'm a stronger researcher because of my time deliberately working with this peer group moreso than that of the Computer Science community.
+They hold me accountable in a way I've never experienced in my own original discipline, which I think is the most honest way of saying systemically that they *care*.
+I know that the Mathematics community isn't perfect, and there are tradeoffs, but to me that is authentic.
-- I think that's an interesting point to make, which a labmate and I were talking about the other day; the previous community they were showing their work to was kind of like "okay, meh", but they suddenly interacted with another, and they were fascinated by their work.
+- Also, I think that my Maths' advisor's point is an interesting point to make, which a labmate and I were talking about the other day; the previous community they were showing their work to was kind of like "okay, meh", but they suddenly interacted with another, and they were fascinated by their work.
 That can be difficult to find, especially as a grad student, but it really is the case that one can find a community that is adjacent to (or even, not so much adjacent to) one's direct field, and find that they derive a lot of value from what you